cloudbank-project/cb-resources/docs/patterns/meta.md

 The point: Much of the Jupyter notebook support we describe above can be done on one's own machine... up until we get to large infrastructure deployments like Jupyter Hubs where a set of servers are needed.
 We can rent these on the cloud.
-The trick is to have them automatically scale up and down according to human demand so as to mimimize cost to operate.
+The trick is to have them automatically scale up and down according to human demand so as to minimize cost to operate.
 And we want to understand how it is that they can be made reliable so that they do not lose our work.
 This is the persistence problem.